openturns/openturns/python/doc/theory/meta_modeling/regression_analysis.rst

 Experimental design
 ~~~~~~~~~~~~~~~~~~~

-A set of observations of input parameters, is required:
+A set of observations of the input parameters is required:

 .. math::